The Jobourg Nose

 Red and white markings

-(11) Follow the path to the right (south) which starts at the foot of a sign warning you not to stray from the marked paths.
-Climb gently up a valley with the stream you crossed earlier on your left.
-Then climb more steeply up the slope of a hilltop on your right which blocks the view of the sea.
-Further on, the view reopens and you climb gently up to the Nez des Voidries.
+(11) Follow the path to the right (south), which starts at the foot of a sign warning you not to stray from the marked paths.
+Climb gently up a small valley with the stream you crossed earlier on your left.
+Then climb more steeply directly up towards a peak on your right which blocks the view of the sea.
+Further on, the view reopens and you walk gently uphill to the Nez des Voidries.

 Unmarked